 Think about what you’d like to save for (college tuition, children, a new home, college for yourself, children or grandchildren).
 Then consider how long it will take to cut expenses, be careful and wise, and save towards your goals.

-You should make financial planning a family endeavor.
+You should make financial planning a complete family endeavor.
 More than three-quarters of parents aren’t forthcoming when dealing with the family finances, especially the family giving.
 Tell your children about family finances and get them involved in financial decisions and especially giving decisions.
 Find opportunities to teach your children about tithing, saving money, spending less and the value of earning compound interest; teaching them about these basic money concepts can help give you the clarity you need to focus on your family’s finances for the New Year.
 The Idlewild Foundation can help in this area.
-See our resources for families.
+See our Resources for Parents.

 We hope these ideas for wise stewardship have been a blessing.
 You have now reached the end of another year.
 As you enter continue in life, if you have not started with wise and Godly stewardship yet, start now.
 If you have started, then take an extra step or two and make your future even better.
 Godly stewardship is a blessing.